-Jack C. Montgomery ~ A Cherokee from Oklahoma, and a First Lieutenant with the 45th Infantry Division Thunderbirds.
-On 22 February 1944, near Padiglione, Italy, Montgomery's rifle platoon was under fire by three echelons of enemy forces, when he single-handedly attacked all three positions, taking prisoners in the process.
+Jack C. Montgomery (7/23/1917-6/11/2002) was a Cherokee from Oklahoma, and a first lieutenant with the 45th Infantry Division Thunderbirds.
+On Feb.
+22, 1944, near Padiglione, Italy, Montgomery's rifle platoon was under fire by three echelons of enemy forces, when he single-handedly attacked all three positions, taking prisoners in the process.
 As a result of his courage, Montgomery's actions demoralized the enemy and inspired his men to defeat the Axis troops.